Walter Stewart (general): Monmouth

 After Sir Henry Clinton evacuated Philadelphia and marched toward New York, George Washington moved his army northeast from Valley Forge, Pennsylvania.
 After crossing the Delaware at Coryell's Ferry, the Americans reached Hopewell, New Jersey, on June 23.
 From there, they moved to intercept Clinton's retreat.
-Washington appointed his second-in-command Charles Lee (general) to lead his advance guard.
+Washington appointed his second-in-command Charles Lee to lead his advance guard.
 Lee's division included Varnum's 300-man Brigade under John Durkee with two cannons, William Grayson's 600-strong detachment with two guns, William Maxwell's 1,000-man New Jersey Brigade with two cannons, Henry Jackson's 300-strong detachment, Charles Scott's 1,440-strong command with four guns, and Anthony Wayne's 1,000-man command with two guns.
 There were seven special detachments of troops averaging about 350 men each and these were probably drawn from their parent brigades and other units.
 Scott led four detachments while Wayne led three detachments.
 Wayne's command included detachments led by James Wesson of Ebenezer Learned's Massachusetts Brigade, Henry Livingston Jr. of Enoch Poor's New Hampshire and New York brigade, and Stewart.

 Very early on June 28, 1778, Wilhelm von Knyphausen's division set out from Monmouth Court House, followed a few hours later by Cornwallis' division.
 Lee neglected to scout the area and announced to his subordinates that he had no plan of battle other than to act according to circumstances.
 He only began moving forward at 7:00 am with 5,000 troops to bring on the Battle of Monmouth.
 When Lee began to threaten the British rear guard, Clinton turned back to help with powerful forces.
 After some tentative attacks, Lee's troops began withdrawing in confusion but not panic.
 Clinton rushed in pursuit.